-This sequence of reform may not be a panacea, nothing is, but we are willing to bet a pharmaceutical industry organized along these lines will produce no fewer valuable drugs than the current one, at a much lower cost for the consumers.
-Should any Congressman or Senator be interested in working out the details that are necessary to make this operational, we are hereby volunteering our time and expertise to the enterprise.
+This sequence of reform may not be a panacea, but we believe a pharmaceutical industry organized along these lines will produce no fewer valuable drugs than the current one, at a much lower cost for the consumers.
+Should any congressman or senator be interested in working out the details that are necessary to make this operational, we are hereby volunteering our time and expertise to the enterprise.

 Next we examine the poor countries issue, with Africa and the AIDS epidemic at center stage.
 From a global perspective, this is a more dramatic and urgent problem than the high cost of drugs in the advanced countries.
-Here positions oscillate between the dura sed lex of TRIPS (forcing the introduction of medical patents in India, South Africa, China and so on) to requests for a temporary but long lasting suspension of patents rights for poor countries.
-Even if our road-map for reform were to be implemented - we are theorists, do not forget that detail - the transition time of about ten years is long enough to make the current situation in Africa degenerate much further.
+Here positions oscillate between the dura sed lex of TRIPS (forcing the introduction of medical patents in India, South Africa, China, etc.) to requests for a temporary but long lasting suspension of patent rights for poor countries.30 Even if our road-map for reform were to be implemented - the transition time of about ten years is long enough to make the current situation in Africa degenerate much further.
 There is no doubt, therefore, that a ten or fifteen years suspension of drugs' patents for developing countries would be an improvement over the current situation.
+Recent unilateral actions along these lines, taken by Brazil in relation to AIDS drugs, suggest that this theoretical possibility is becoming a political possibility and its economic and social implications seriously waged.
 Because it is especially the fear of parallel import of cheap medicines from those countries to the rich ones that fosters the strong opposition of Big Pharmaceuticals to such a proposal, temporarily suspending free trade in medicines may even be worth considering.
 In other words, a parallel temporary suspension of medical patents in poor countries and of medicines' trade from them toward the rest of the world may, at the end, increase social welfare in those areas.
-This is not an obvious call, though, and we must admit having found very little technical and quantitative analysis of the pros and cons of such policy shift in the literature advocating it.
+This is not an obvious call, though, and we must admit having found very little technical and quantitative analysis of the pros and cons of such policy shifts in the literature advocating it.

-Furthermore, we cannot help but noticing the obvious, if cynical, economic point: only when the worldwide gains from price discrimination will be low enough, will large pharmaceutical companies find it attractive to get seriously involved in the development and production of new drugs specifically targeted to the many diseases plaguing the poor countries of Africa, Latin America and so on.
+Furthermore, we cannot help but noticing the obvious, if cynical, economic point: only when the worldwide gains from price discrimination will be low enough, will large pharmaceutical companies find it attractive to get seriously involved in the development and production of new drugs specifically targeted to the many diseases plaguing the poor countries of Africa, Latin America and Asia.
 What this means is that reforming the pharmaceutical markets of the US, Europe and Japan in the direction we indicate is, in fact, almost a pre-requisite to make sure we can effectively address the health problems of the less developed countries in a systematic and not purely "charitable" way.
 Charity is commendable, useful and valuable, but history has taught us, over and again, that charity has never eradicated and never will eradicate either poverty or widespread plague-like diseases.
 Free competitive markets and the technological innovation they foster are a much more effective and well-tested medicine than any, temporary and charitable, partial reform of the global system of pharmaceutical patents.